EugenS21/ingenious_build_qa_home_challenge/README.md

 - **Cucumber** - to write tests in a clear and concise manner that describes the behavior of the system in plain English.
 This can help ensure that everyone on the team has a shared understanding of the requirements and can help reduce ambiguity in the tests.
+- **Selenium** - it's a popular framework to interact with ui devices: browsers, mobiles;
+- **webdrivermanager** - to easy manage web driver initialization and browsers binary download;
 - **Lombok** - to generate boilerplate code (setters, getters, constructors...) automatically;
 - **Vavr** - to make the code more concise and readable;
-- **Spring WebClient** - it offers a functional API, which allows to write clean and concise code for making HTTP requests, supports non blocking I/O and it's easy to integrate with Spring framework;
+- **Spring WebClient** - it offers a functional API, which allows to write clean and concise code for making HTTP requests, supports non-blocking I/O, and it's easy to integrate with Spring framework;
 - **Model Mapper** - a tool to auto-map objects of a type to another;
 - **Apache Commons** - contains a rich set of useful methods for working with strings, collections and many more;
 - **Allure** - provides rich and detailed reports, it's easy to customize;